actions-on-google/dialogflow-facts-about-google-nodejs/README.md

 (https://firebase.google.com/docs/functions/):
    1. Create a Firebase project in the [Firebase Console](https://console.firebase.google.com) if you don't have one already.
    1. Follow the instructions to [set up and initialize Firebase SDK for Cloud Functions](https://firebase.google.com/docs/functions/get-started#set_up_and_initialize_functions_sdk).
 Make sure to reply "N" when asked to overwrite existing files by the Firebase CLI.
-   1.Run `firebase deploy --only functions` and take note of the endpoint where the fulfillment webhook has been published.
+   1. Run `firebase deploy --only functions` and take note of the endpoint where the fulfillment webhook has been published.
 It should look like `Function URL (factsAboutGoogle): https://us-central1-YOUR_PROJECT.cloudfunctions.net/factsAboutGoogle`
 1. Go back to the API.AI console and select *Fulfillment* from the left navigation menu.
 Enable *Webhook*, set the value of *URL* to the `Function URL` from the preiovus step, then click *Save*.
 1. Select *Intents* from the left navigation menu.
 Select the `quit_facts` intent, scroll down to the end of the page and click *Action on Google*, check "End Conversation" and then click *Save*.
 1. Select *Integrations* from the left navigation menu and open the *Settings* menu for Actions on Google.